Macrometacorp/docs/docs/cep/windows/window-types/sliding-time.md

     CREATE WINDOW cseEventWindow (symbol string, price float, volume int) time(20) output all events;

     @info(name = 'query0')
-    insert into cseEventWindow
+    INSERT INTO cseEventWindow
-    from cseEventStream;
+    FROM cseEventStream;

     @info(name = 'query1')
-    insert all events into outputStream
+    INSERT all events INTO outputStream
-    select symbol, sum(price) as price
+    SELECT symbol, sum(price) AS price
-    from cseEventWindow;
+    FROM cseEventWindow;

-This processes events that arrived within the last 20 milliseconds.
+This query processes events that arrived within the last 20 milliseconds.